Masterminds/glide/README.md

 ## Usage

 ```
-$ glide init      # Start a new workspaces
+$ glide create    # Start a new workspaces
 $ glide in        # Switch into the workspace
 $ open glide.yaml # and edit away!
 $ glide install   # Install packages and dependencies